deusExMac/fsTraversal/README.md

 # TODO

-Use the visitor pattern for traversal code.
+Use the visitor design pattern for traversal code.

 # How to execute